UCLU/election/README.txt

 Election
 ========
-Election is a module for Drupal 7 providing online voting in STV elections and referendums.
+Election is a module for Drupal 7 providing online voting.

 Dependencies